BibbyChung/sequelize-adapter/README.md

 // userRepository.ts
-import * as Sequelize from 'Sequelize';
+import * as Sequelize from 'sequelize';

 import { RepositoryBase } from '../src/repositoryBase';
 import { UnitOfWorkBase } from '../src/unitOfWorkBase';